ministryofjustice/moj-frontend/docs/components/alert.md

 ## How to use

 The alert works best when it contains a single, succinct message.
 Do not use any variation of the alert to display large amounts of content.
 This reduces the prominence of the component and pushes other content down the page too much.
+If you cannot communicate your message in under 3 sentences, select a different component.

 ### What to add to it

 The alert contains an icon and is surrounded by a border.
-It may contain:

-- 1 heading (but no more)
-- bullet points (if absolutely necessary)
-- links (in addition to the dismiss link)

-Add a full stop to the end of each sentence.
-The heading hierarchy can be an H2 of H3 depending on the rest of the page.
+All alerts need to contain body copy, with a full stop at the end of each sentence.

-### Alert content
+You can add 1 heading (but no more) to this.
+If needed, you can also add bullet points and links (in addition to a dismiss link, if there is one).
+The heading level should follow its position on the page.
+For example, an alert heading would be an H2 if placed under an H1.

-The alert content needs to make sense in isolation, to make sure that the colour and icon are not relied upon too much.
-They are not accessible to everyone.
+The alert content needs to make sense on its own.
+This ensure that the message does not rely on the colour and icon too much, as they're not accessible to everyone.

-If you cannot communicate your message in under 3 sentences, select a different component.

 ### Dismissing the alert

 {% example "/examples/alert-dismissible" %}

-The alert persists on the page by default.

-It can be configured to enable the user to hide it by using a 'dismiss' link.
+The alert can be made to persist, or be dismissable (by the user closing it using a 'dismiss' link).
 This is particularly helpful for the success alert, where there's nothing more for the user to do.
-This can help users to manage tasks and keep their interfaces clear
+This can help users to manage tasks and keep their interfaces clear.

 <div class="govuk-warning-text">
   <span class="govuk-warning-text__icon" aria-hidden="true">!</span>
   <strong class="govuk-warning-text__text">
     <span class="govuk-visually-hidden">Warning</span>
-    Do not implement the alert to auto-dismiss, for example, to disappear after a few seconds or when the user interacts with the page.
+    Do not make the alert auto-dismiss, for example, to disappear after a few seconds or when the user interacts with the page.
 This is not accessible.
   </strong>
 </div>